ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Example JPT and CPT

-See the examples in [@I-D.ietf-jose-json-proof-algorithms, section A.1].
+See the examples in [@I-D.ietf-jose-json-proof-algorithms, Section A.1].

 # Security Considerations {#security}